-The MySQL Enterprise Monitor User Interface provides you with information about your MySQL servers: a list of the latest MySQL Enterprise Advisor reports, server status information, alerts, and updated views of monitored MySQL servers.
+The MySQL Enterprise Monitor User Interface provides you with information about your MySQL servers: a list of the latest MySQL Enterprise Advisors reports, server status information, alerts, and updated views of monitored MySQL servers.
 The Monitor screen gives a quick overview of the status of your MySQL servers.

 You access the MySQL Enterprise Monitor User Interface through a standard web browser.
 For more details on the supported browsers, see Section B.2, “Supported Browsers”.

 The MySQL Enterprise Monitor User Interface page is divided into four sections: the header, the footer, the main bar, and a context-sensitive Servers list.
 These areas perform the following functions:

 The top of the screen shows the refresh cycle and